roblunx/vscode-c6510-asm/README.md

 - Illegal Opcode reference information originally from [this](http://members.chello.nl/taf.offenga/illopc31.txt) document by Freddy Offenga.
 The web page is not available anymore but can be found on [Internet Archive / Wayback Machine](https://archive.org/web/).

 ## Release Notes

+### 0.0.4

+- Added `Go to definition` support in the same file
+- Fixed missing syntax highlight of local labels

 ### 0.0.3